I am often thinking about how to turn children’s artwork into gifts.

 And the decoupage makes the glass look like it’s frosted, so cool!

-I’m looking forward to making a few more heart jars with the kids for special Valentine’s Day gifts.
+I’m looking forward to making a few more heart jars with the kids to give as special gifts.

 And if you like making gifts, be sure and check out my Tea Calendar post featuring children’s artwork!